 Second semester of the introductory biology sequence, this course explores diversity (what organisms have lived and are living today on earth?
 How are they similar to and different from each other?); ecology (what are the diverse ways in which organisms interact with their environment?); and evolution (how did this diversity arise and how does it continue to change?).
 Three hours lecture; three hours laboratory.
 This course partially fulfills the knowledge (natural science) outcome or partially fulfills the communication outcome.
+The lab portion of this course fulfills the Compass lab requirement.
 Prerequisite: BIOL 115.